Correctional health programs

 Justice-involved residents and public-safety professionals may experience chronic pain, trauma exposure, stress, poor sleep, recovery pressure, and limited access to consistent supportive care.

-InnerVital™ does not position TCM services as a substitute for medical care, behavioral health care, emergency care, medication-assisted treatment, or facility clinical protocols.
-Programs are designed to complement existing care structures where appropriate and authorized.
+InnerVital™ does not position TCM services as a substitute for medical care, behavioral health care, emergency care, medication-assisted treatment, crisis response, or facility clinical protocols.
+Programs are built to complement existing care structures only where appropriate and authorized.

 Program focus areas